 But acts of sexual predation are widespread, scaling all strata of equestrian sport — even the sacred iconography that adorned your childhood bedroom walls.
 Like the time you go out to dinner with a group of riders at a three-day event — you’re maybe 19 by now — and the big name rider sitting next to you begins rubbing your thigh.
 Under the table, with his wife sitting across from you.
 He doesn’t even know your name and he is groping you.
 You begin to realize that the powerful take what they want, when they want it.
 You sit stiffly and pick at your dinner, laughing it off later with friends.

 Life goes on.

 Your first trainer is still out there, teaching young girls and running summer camps.
 And, as you’ll eventually learn, you aren’t the last “star student.”
 Some years later, within the statute of limitations, you consider pressing charges but — more horse-poor than ever as a struggling young professional — you can’t afford a lawyer.

 As for the big-name rider who thought it was OK to feel up a random teenager under the table?
-He went on to represent the U.S. on the world’s biggest stages.
+He went on to represent the U.S. at the Olympic Games.